Configuring Block User Login

 Soft Block Configuration

-In order to activate soft blocking functionality, configure the following parameters:
+To activate soft blocking functionality, configure the following parameters:

 Parameter name